 To collect, preserve, and research modern and contemporary art, and to present it from multiple perspectives within the context of the History of Art, addressing a broad, diverse audience, so as to contribute to the knowledge and enjoyment of art and the values that it represents, within a unique architectural landmark, as an essential part of the Guggenheim network, and a symbol of the vitality of the Basque Country.

-The Vision that will guide the Museum’s actions over 2015–2017 with a view to the year 2020 is formulated in the following terms:
+The Vision that will guide the actions of the Museum in 2018–2020 is expressed in the following statement: